vmware/cluster-api-provider-cloud-director/docs/MANAGEMENT_CLUSTER.md

 **Preliminary Notes**:
 1. Typically, the command `clusterctl init` enables the initialization of the core Cluster API and allows the installation of  infrastructure provider specific Cluster API (in this case, CAPVCD).
 CAPVCD, as of now, is not yet available via
 `clusterctl init`.
 Therefore, a separate set of commands are provided below for the installation purposes.
-2. [ClusterResourceSets](https://cluster-api.sigs.k8s.io/tasks/experimental-features/cluster-resource-set.html) will be used to install the CNI on the cluster.
-In the instructions below, we use Antrea v0.13.1 as an example CNI which will be installed into the management cluster using ClusterResourceSets.
+2. [ClusterResourceSets](https://cluster-api.sigs.k8s.io/tasks/experimental-features/cluster-resource-set.html) will be used to install CPI, CSI and CNI on the cluster.
+In the instructions below, we will install the following into the management cluster using ClusterResourceSets (please replace the versions by the versions of your interest):
+   1. Antrea v0.13.1 as the CNI
+   2. CPI for VCD (main)
+   3. CSI for VCD (main)

 The steps to create the management cluster with CAPVCD and Antrea CNI are as specified below:
 1. Checkout CAPVCD source repository from git: